satya164/web-worker-proxy/README.md

 const worker = create(new Worker('worker.js'));
 ```

-Inside the web worker, we need to do wrap the target object:
+Inside the web worker, we need to do wrap the target object to proxy it:

 ```js
 import { proxy } from 'web-worker-proxy';